University of Toronto Undergraduate Research Awards: UTEA & USRA

 Award decisions will be sent in April, with expected May start dates.

-For USRA only: After being notified by the University that you have been internally awarded a USRA, the student and faculty member must complete a secondary application in NSERC’s online system.
+For USRA only: After being notified by the University that you have been internally awarded a USRA, the student and faculty member must complete and finalize their portions of the application on NSERC’s online system.
+Once finalized, the PI must remember to click “Verify” and “Submit”.

 Research Environment and Fieldwork